ytarazona/ForesToolboxRS/README.md

 ### 1.1 Breakpoint using a specific Index (vector)

-To detect changes, either we can have a vector (using a specific index (position)) as input or a time series.
+To detect changes, either we can have a vector (using a specific index (position)) or a time series as input.
 Let's first detect changes with a vector, a then with a time series.

 Let's use the output of the *smootH* function (**ndfi_smooth**).